Albert-Mkhitaryan/containers/README.md

 ADD my_fole /
 CMD ["/my_app"]
 ```
-Docker downloads the tarballs from which consists our image, then unpacks each layer into a separate directory and with help of overlay filesystem combines them all together with an empty upper directory, in which out container will write its changes.
+When we run "docker build" Docker downloads the tarballs from which consist of our image, then unpacks each layer into a separate directory.
+While building new image additional layers will be created for each COPY, ADD, RUN command.
+When running a container Docker with the help of the Overlay filesystem combines all layers together with an empty upper directory, in which our container will write its changes.
-When the container exits, docker will performe cleans up on upper folder - our changes on container will not persist.
+When the container removed, Docker will perform cleans up on the upper folder - our changes on the container will not persist.